philltran/message_private/README.md

 "View user profiles" for users needing to send messages to other users.
 This is due to issue: 'Restricted access results with user entityreference' - #2153463.
-This patch may also help if committed in future: #2247937
+This patch may also help if committed in future: #2247937 "Administer message types" permission shows the user all private messages on the admin/content/message view by default.
+To hide private messages from this view, you must override view provided by Message module: admin/structure/views/view/message/edit

 When enabled, the module will provide a new message type "Private Message" and a Message Private View.